SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 APPLY copies all arguments but the last one.

+# User interface: The READ/EVAL/PRINT-Loop (REPL)

+The REPL is the user interface.
+It prompts you for input by printing an asterisk '\*' in its regular mode.
+After reading an expression it is evaluated and the result of that evaluation is printing.
+Then it starts over, prompting you for the next expression.
+It also processes input from files and helps debugging by providing convenient one-character commands.
+REPLs can be nested, e.g. when an error occured, a new REPL is launched in debug mode, where you can provide a replacement for a faulty expression, execute code step by step and examine symbols.

+Any REPL, no matter its mode, can be terminated using the built-in QUIT function, which takes a return value for the REPL as its argument.
+It may become the return value of a LOAD function when loading a file, or the alternative return value of a faulty expression in debug mode.
+Built-in function IGNORE interrupts evaluation of the current expression read by the active REPL to start over with reading and evaluating the next one.

+Built-in function EXIT stops the program and returns to the topmost REPL.
+When passed an exit code, EXIT terminates the interpreter to return to the operating system TUNIX Lisp is running on.

 # Definiton of permanent symbols

 FN and VAR assign expressions to a symbol which is then